Eduardo Felicíssimo

-Eduardo Manuel de Freitas Monteiro Ferreira Felicíssimo (born 8 January 2007) is a Portuguese professional footballer who plays as a defensive midfielder for Sporting CP B.
+Eduardo Manuel de Freitas Monteiro Ferreira Felicíssimo (born 8 January 2007) is a Portuguese professional footballer who plays as a defensive midfielder for Liga Portugal 2 club Sporting CP B.

 Career

 A youth product of Alcochetense and Benfica, Felicíssimo moved to the youth academy of Sporting CP in 2019 where he finished his development.
 On 6 April 2023, he signed his first professional contract with Sporting.
 He started the 2024–25 season with Sporting's reserves, but was promoted to their senior team in January 2025.
 He made his senior debut with Sporting as a substitute in a 2–2 Primeira Liga tie with AVS on 23 February 2025.

+On 29 December 2025, Felicíssimo extended his contract with Sporting CP until June 2030.

 International career

 Felicíssimo is a youth international for Portugal, and was part of the Portugal U17s that made the finals at the 2024 UEFA European Under-17 Championship.

 Playing style

-Felicíssimo is a defensive midfielder who is tactically advanced and has great positioning.
-He has great long and short-passing, and is often active in the centre of the pitch.
-He is a strong communicator and adept at carrying the ball forward to start plays.
+Felicíssimo is a defensive midfielder who is noted for his tactics and positioning.
+He is adept at both long and short-passing, and is often active in the centre of the pitch.
+He is known for carrying the ball forward to start plays.